grafana/pyroscope/docs/sources/operators-guide/configure/about-ip-address-logging.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/about-ip-address-logging/
+  - /docs/fire/latest/operators-guide/configuring/about-ip-address-logging/
 description: Troubleshoot errors by logging IP addresses of reverse proxies.
 menuTitle: About IP address logging of a reverse proxy
-title: About Grafana Mimir IP address logging of a reverse proxy
+title: About Grafana Fire IP address logging of a reverse proxy
 weight: 30
 ---

-# About Grafana Mimir IP address logging of a reverse proxy
+# About Grafana Fire IP address logging of a reverse proxy

-If a reverse proxy is used in front of Mimir, it might be difficult to troubleshoot errors.
+If a reverse proxy is used in front of Fire, it might be difficult to troubleshoot errors.
 You can use the following settings to log the IP address passed along by the reverse proxy in headers such as `X-Forwarded-For`.

 - `-server.log-source-ips-enabled`

   Set this to `true` to add IP address logging when a `Forwarded`, `X-Real-IP`, or `X-Forwarded-For` header is used.
-A field called `sourceIPs` is added to error logs when data is pushed into Grafana Mimir.
+A field called `sourceIPs` is added to error logs when data is pushed into Grafana Fire.

 - `-server.log-source-ips-header`